khaors/geocompr/main.md

 <p class="caption">(\#fig:nz-subset)Illustration of spatial subsetting with red triangles representing heigh points in New Zealand.
 The right-hand map contains only points in the Canterbury region (highlighted in grey).
 The points were subset with `nz_height[canterbury, ]`.</p>
 </div>

-Like attribute subsetting `x[y, ]` subsets features of target object `x` using the contents of `y`.
+Like attribute subsetting `x[y, ]` subsets features of *target* object `x` using the contents of a *source* object `y`.
 With spatial subsetting however, instead of `y` being `logical` --- a vector of `TRUE` and `FALSE` values --- it is another spatial (`sf`) object.

-Various *topological relations*, which determine the type of spatial relationship used for subsetting, can be used for spatial subsetting.
+Various *topological relations* can be used for spatial subsetting.
-As we'll see in section \@ref(topological-relations), these include features that *touch*, *cross* or are *within* the source object (`y`).
+These determine the type of spatial relationship that features in the target object must have with the source object to be selected, including *touches*, *crosses* or *within* (see section \@ref(topological-relations)).
-*Intersects* is the default for subsetting (and other spatial operations) because it is a useful 'catch all' that identifies all types of spatial relations.
+*Intersects* is the default spatial subsetting operator, a sensible default that identifies all types of spatial relations.
-Alternative operators can be specified using the `op =` argument, as illustrated in the code below, which selects all `nz_height` points that do *not* intersect with Canterbury (result not shown):
+Alternative operators can be specified using the `op =` argument.
+This is illustrated in the command below which selects all features in `nz_height` that do *not* intersect with Canterbury (result not shown):

 ```r